 Thus, in this simple sense, the macro-concepts encompass the micro-concepts.
 Of course there are also yet higher levels of concept.

 Take the concept [animal].
-This would include the concepts [human being] and [person].
+This includes the concepts [human being] and [person].
 And there are yet higher order concepts than that: e.g., [living thing].
 This could go on until we reach the concepts [object], [thing], [entity], [spatiotemporal slice] and so on.

-Thus if A is taken to be a concept, then it may well have a huge amount of content.
-It could imply all sorts of things.
+If A is taken to be a concept, then it may well have a large amount of content.
+Thus it could imply all sorts of things.
 Indeed it's a strange thing to take A as simply standing for a single concept.
 (It's hard to make sense of a concept all on its own.)
 Thus we need to fill in the dots ourselves.

-If the symbol A is a sentence, then things become a little clearer and not as broad-ranging.
-The sentence may of course include concepts; though concepts within a sentential framework will probably be more finely delineated and circumscribed.
+On the other hand, if the symbol A stands for a sentence, then things become a little clearer and not as broad-ranging.
+The sentence may/will of course include concepts; though concepts within a sentential framework will probably be more finely delineated and circumscribed.
 Something will be said about the concepts contained and they'll also be contextualised.

-To say that the concept [politician] implies the concepts [human being] and [person] sounds strange.
-In a sense, the bare concept [politician] isn't actually saying of implying anything.
-Thus the idea of containment must be taken more literally in the case of concepts standing for A than if A stands for a statement or sentence.
+To say that the concept [politician] alone implies the concepts [human being] and [person] sounds strange.
+In a sense, the bare concept [politician] isn't actually saying or implying anything.
+Thus the idea of containment must be taken more literally in the case of concepts standing for A than if A stands for a statement or a sentence.

-How would B, therefore, be a consequence of A if the relation between A and B were not one of conceptual containment?
-In nature, B can be caused by A without sharing anything with A. Perhaps B can also be deduced from A without sharing anything.
-If so, how would that deduction actually come about?
+How would B, therefore, be a consequence of A if the relation between A and B weren't that of conceptual containment?
+In nature, B can be caused by A without sharing anything with A. Perhaps B can also be deduced from A without sharing anything with A. If this is so, then how would that deduction actually come about?